 In May 2007, representatives of GEO contacted representatives of Cornell and proposed that GEO acquire Cornell in an all stock transaction.
 Substantive discussions between representatives of the companies and extensive due diligence continued from May through October.
-However, the parties were ultimately unable to agree on terms for a proposed transaction and, on October 22, 2007, discussions regarding a combination were terminated.
+On October 22, 2007, discussions between the parties terminated due to, among other things, the inability of the parties to agree on financial and other terms for a proposed transaction.
 Thereafter, Mr. Hyman, from time to time, continued to have informal discussions on strategic combinations with other industry participants.